jmaxxz/keymaker/node_tools/src/lib/mcu/README.md

 # What is the MCU

-We may not know exactly why August Called this service MCU we can have a damn good guess.
+We may not know exactly why August called this service MCU we can have a damn good guess.
 MCU is a common term which is short for microcontroller unit.
 In an August lock all messages sent to the MCU service are decrypted by the